sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 **Note**: The [`actionItem`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/shared/src/api/protocol/contribution.ts#L161:18) field is only required for actions in `editor/title`.

-## Adding the item to a menu
+## Adding the Action to the file header

-Now that an action exists, we must choose which menu it will be inserted into.
+Now that an **Action** exists, we must choose which part of the UI it will be inserted into.
 We have chosen the **file header** because it's the most easily accessible and close to the code.

 Add the following code to `package.json` in the `.contributions.menus.editor/title` array: